Qubik-Studios/Sneaky-Tree-Growing/README.md

 ## Note on Mod-pack creators and Disseminator

 You can use this mod for free in your Mod-pack.
 Just make sure to credit this mod.
-If you want to republish this mod on another platform you have to join our Discord and ask the Developer.
+If you want to republish this mod on another platform, you have to join our Discord and ask the Developer.
 Reselling of this mod is prohibited!
-If you bought this mod please join our Discord and report the person who was selling this to you.
+If you bought this mod, please join our Discord and report the person who was selling this to you.

 ## Need Help?
 Join our Discord!